 Giovanni is silent for a moment.
 When Red glances up, the Gym Leader’s gaze is on his own hands, still steepled.
 “So I believe as well.
 For good or ill, the thought of just standing aside… it is not in me.”
 His gaze rises to Red’s.
-“Nor is it in you, I think.”
+“Nor is it, I think, in you.”

 Red’s heart clenches, suddenly feeling he’s misrepresented himself, that Giovanni didn’t know… “I… no, I… in Vermilion, my friend was…”

 “I know what happened to Miss Sakai and Mr. Riley.
 It was a small part of a rather exhaustive post-incident debrief, but it’s not every day that a Second dies, and Leader Surge was understandably distraught.”